ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 \[\[RFC editor: please remove this section before publication.]]

 The wire format aspects of the protocol are negotiated by changing the codepoint used for the SETTINGS_WT_MAX_SESSIONS setting.
 Because of that, any WebTransport endpoint MUST wait for the peer's SETTINGS frame before sending or processing any WebTransport traffic.
 When multiple versions are supported by both of the peers, the most recent version supported by both is selected.

 # Security Considerations

-WebTransport over HTTP/3 satisfies all of the security requirements imposed by [OVERVIEW] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the client is potentially untrusted.
+WebTransport over HTTP/3 satisfies all of the security requirements imposed by [OVERVIEW] on WebTransport protocols, thus providing a secure framework for client-server communication in cases when the application is potentially untrusted.

 WebTransport over HTTP/3 requires explicit opt-in through the use of an HTTP/3 setting; this avoids potential protocol confusion attacks by ensuring the HTTP/3 server explicitly supports it.
-It also requires the use of the Origin header, providing the server with the ability to deny access to Web-based clients that do not originate from a trusted origin.
+It also requires the use of the Origin header for browser traffic, providing the server with the ability to deny access to Web-based applications that do not originate from a trusted origin.

 Just like HTTP traffic going over HTTP/3, WebTransport pools traffic to different origins within a single connection.
 Different origins imply different trust domains, meaning that the implementations have to treat each transport as potentially hostile towards others on the same connection.
-One potential attack is a resource exhaustion attack: since all of the transports share both congestion control and flow control context, a single client aggressively using up those resources can cause other transports to stall.
-The user agent thus SHOULD implement a fairness scheme that ensures that each transport within connection gets a reasonable share of controlled resources;
-this applies both to sending data and to opening new streams.
+One potential attack is a resource exhaustion attack: since all of the WebTransport sessions share both congestion control and flow control context, a single session aggressively using up those resources can cause other sessions to stall.
+A WebTransport endpoint thus SHOULD implement a fairness scheme that ensures that each session that shares a transport connection gets a reasonable share of controlled resources; this applies both to sending data and to opening new streams.

-A client could attempt to exhaust resources by opening too many WebTransport sessions at once.
-In cases when the client is untrusted, the user agent SHOULD limit the number of outgoing sessions the client can open.
+An application could attempt to exhaust resources by opening too many WebTransport sessions at once.
+In cases when the application is untrusted, the WebTransport client SHOULD limit the number of outgoing sessions it will open.

 # IANA Considerations